 About

 Philip Hamilton has been studying North Atlantic right whales since 1986, when he led the right whale photo-identification efforts at the Center for Coastal Studies on Cape Cod.
-In 1989, he began working for the New England Aquarium, where he now manages the North Atlantic right whale photo-identification catalog (rwcatalog.neaq.org).
+In 1989, he began working for the New England Aquarium, where he managed the North Atlantic right whale photo-identification catalog (rwcatalog.neaq.org) for over 30 years.
 In 2003, he received a National Science Foundation grant to develop software to manage all aspects of the images and data in the catalog (DIGITS).
-Philip is interested in right whale behavior (including associations), disease, and genetics.
+Since passing on the mantel of Catalog manager, Philip is now focused on modernizing the DIGITS system for the web and writing papers.
+Besides software development and database management, his other interests over the years include right whale behavior (including associations), disease, and genetics.
 He works closely with colleagues from St. Mary’s universities in Canada to link and query the genetic and photo-identification databases.

 Affiliations